leadpony/justify/README.md

     <version>1.1.0</version>
 </dependency>
 ```
+Note that this dependency will bring `jakarta.json:jakarta.json-api` as a transitive dependency.

 Besides the library itself, one of [Java API for JSON Processing (JSR 374)] implementations is needed in runtime.
 This library supports the following implementations and you can select whichever you prefer.